carlosesp/demo-rest-service/README.md

 # RESTful Web Service with Spring Boot

-Demo project using Spring Boot Web, Spring Boot Actuator and Spring REST Docs.
+Demo project using Spring Boot Web, Spring Boot Actuator and Spring REST Docs, and accessing relational data using JDBC with Spring.

 ## Sprint REST Docs